The Value of a Subscription based VOIP Office Phone System for Business

 David: Yes, that’s correct.
-The beauty of subscription based, there’s really no best ideal candidate.
+The beauty of subscription-based, there’s no best ideal candidate.
 It could be one.
 It could be hundreds.
-It could be thousands, but before we establish the quantities, it’s always good, and we always recommend that we qualify the location to ensure that there’s adequate internet bandwidth to sustain the desired quantities that you require.
+It could be thousands, but before we establish the quantities, it’s always right, and we always recommend that we qualify the location to ensure that there’s adequate internet bandwidth to sustain the desired amounts that you require.

 Caroline: That makes sense.
 Now, what are some of the pitfalls that companies should watch out for when qualifying the subscription-based system?

 David: The number one issue is poor internet.
-Businesses, they should really look hard at investing in a good quality internet connection for that best user experience.
-The other factors that we see is the internal network in some businesses need to be actually brought up to a specific specification.
+Businesses should look hard at investing in a good quality internet connection for that best user experience.
+The other factors that we see are the internal network in some businesses need to be brought up to a specific specification.
 They need to understand what type of networking equipment they’ve got to sustain the quality of voice and businesses will have the best outcome with a partner that can provide an end-to-end implementation.
-That includes right from the onset the design, understanding the network right through to the onsite implementation and training.
+That includes right from the onset of the design, understanding the network right through to the onsite implementation and training.

-Caroline: I think end-to-end solutions certainly take those headaches away for businesses because they’re working with a partner that can follow through all the way and there’s that consistency as well.
+Caroline: I think end-to-end solutions indeed take those headaches away for businesses because they’re working with a partner that can follow through all the way, and there’s that consistency as well.